Best Bank In Canada For New Immigrants 2026: How to Choose

 Best for branch support

-If you need face-to-face help during your first months, RBC and TD have the largest physical branch and ATM networks in Canada.
-TD also offers extended hours, including weekend availability at many locations, which matters when you’re juggling a new job and a long setup list.
+If you want face-to-face help in your first months, RBC and TD have the largest branch and ATM networks in Canada.
+TD also offers extended hours, including weekend availability at many locations, which helps when you are juggling a new job and a long setup list.

-Most newcomer fee waivers last 12 months.
-After that, standard monthly fees of $12.95 to $17.95 can begin.
-BMO stands apart with a 24-month full waiver on its Performance Plan.
-CIBC’s Smart Account for Newcomers also advertises 24 months with no monthly fee.
-National Bank of Canada advertises up to 3 years with no fixed monthly fee on its newcomer package, though the detailed conditions may vary.
-All three can give newcomer families significantly more breathing room than a standard 12-month offer.
+Most newcomer waivers last 12 months.
+After that, standard fees of $12.95 to $17.95 CAD a month can begin.
+CIBC and BMO offer the longest guaranteed waiver at 24 months.
+National Bank can reach up to 3 years with no fixed monthly fee, but only if you meet its monthly conditions.
+Those longer offers can give a newcomer family more breathing room than a 12-month waiver.

 Best for building credit

-Scotiabank’s partnership with Nova Credit allows newcomers from supported countries to bring their home-country credit history into the Canadian system.
-This can make it easier to qualify for higher credit card limits early on, which matters for building a strong credit profile.
+Scotiabank’s partnership with Nova Credit lets newcomers from supported countries bring their home-country credit history into the Canadian system.
+That can make it easier to qualify for a higher credit limit early, which helps when you are building a Canadian credit file from scratch.

 Best for sending money abroad

-Scotiabank’s Preferred Package includes unlimited fee-free international money transfers.
-CIBC offers $0 transfer fees to over 130 countries through its Global Money Transfer service.
-Keep in mind that “$0 transfer fee” doesn’t always mean the cheapest total cost.
-Exchange rate markups, which banks rarely publish clearly, can quietly reduce the amount that arrives at the other end.
+Scotiabank’s StartRight Program advertises unlimited fee-free international money transfers, and CIBC advertises $0 transfer fees to more than 130 countries through its Global Money Transfer service.
+Keep in mind that “$0 transfer fee” does not always mean the cheapest total cost.
+Exchange-rate markups, which banks rarely publish clearly, can reduce the amount that lands at the other end.

 Best for simple first-year banking

-Some families don’t need the most optimized setup.
+Some families do not need the most optimised setup.
 They need one safe, understandable account with a debit card, direct deposit, and a basic credit card.
-For those families, the bank with a branch near home, clear terms, and a patient advisor may be the best fit of all.
+For them, the bank with a branch near home, clear terms, and a patient advisor may be the best fit of all.

 Daily debit purchase limits and Interac e-Transfer caps vary by bank and account tier.
 If your household relies on e-Transfers for splitting rent or paying for services, ask about the daily and monthly limits before signing.